Divorce Solicitors

 Grounds for divorce

-There is only one ground on which a petition for divorce may be presented to the court by either party of the marriage and that is that the marriage has irretrievably broken down.
+There was only one ground on which a petition for divorce was presented to the court, which was that the marriage had irretrievably broken down, which could be proven by one of the following grounds:

-- Adultery – That the Respondent has committed adultery and the Petitioner finds it intolerable to live with the Respondent.
+1. Adultery – That the Respondent had committed adultery and the Petitioner found it intolerable to live with the Respondent.

-- Unreasonable behaviour – That the Respondent has behaved in such a way that the Petitioner cannot reasonably be expected to live with the Respondent.
+2. Unreasonable behaviour – That the Respondent had behaved in such a way that the Petitioner cannot reasonably be expected to live with the Respondent.

 More information on divorce law

 Richard Nelson LLP’s divorce solicitors have extensive knowledge across all areas of divorce law.
-They have written a number of articles on specific topics to provide information that we hope you will find helpful during this period.
+They have written several articles on specific topics to provide information that we hope you will find helpful during this period.

 - What am I entitled to in a divorce settlement?